triphora/old-website/root/packwiz/README.md

 3. `cd %appdata%\.minecraft`
 4. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/{DESIRED PACK}/pack.toml`
     * `{DESIRED PACK}` should be changed to `sodium` or `optifine`; whichever one you want.
+    * If you get a message along the lines of "not found as command, batch file, yadda yadda", you need to install Java.
+You can find a link [here](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot).
 5. You can close out of Command Prompt now, and delete the Packwiz Bootstrap Installer.

 #### Unix (Linux, Mac)